 Pole seems to have become quite a successful company in it’s line of work, with a firm grasp on it’s market.
 What are you guys going to be looking for moving forward?
 Do you want to be doing the same thing for the next decade?

 No. Whilst I’m very proud of our work with vehicle recordings, I’d like to help make the company achieve recognition for other things also, which is why we recently released a gun sample library.
 I also want to do more work with linear media, like film and game cut-scenes, which we haven’t done too much of in the past, though Mats has done some pretty cool work in that area, such as composing for the Mad Max game.
 I think we’ll end up establishing ourselves in the music world because of the great work he’s doing.

 Will there come a point where you’d think of retiring?

 I used to always tell myself that once I’d fulfilled my dream of recording a Formula 1 car that I could retire happily.
 As you can see, retirement didn’t happen even after recording an F1 car.
 Now that I’ve gotten a taste of it, I think I’d like to record the entire F1 circus, haha.
 If that doesn’t happen, I wouldn’t mind expanding my ambitions to include a space shuttle.
 After that, I can retire.

 For anyone interested in learning more about Pole Position Production, you can check out their Facebook, Twitter and website.
-Also check out one of their audio work for the Unity's engine's demo short-film, "Adam", below.
+Also check out some of their audio work for the Unity’s engine’s demo short-film, “Adam”, below.